 - Data and digitalisation

 Economic growth, improving standards of living, and consequential electrification are jointly resulting in increased electricity consumption in non-OECD countries.
-The development of a more sustainable energy infrastructure is being driven by climate policies, energy security, and economics.
-Tightening emissions legislation is forcing the closure of ageing capacity, with carbon-intensive energy sources being replaced by low carbon fuels, such as natural gas and renewable source solutions.
+The development of a more sustainable energy infrastructure is being driven by climate policies and economics.
+Tightening emissions legislation is forcing the closure of ageing capacity, with carbon-intensive energy sources being replaced by low carbon fuels, such as natural gas and renewable power sources.
 Investments in renewable generation are growing as solar and wind become increasingly cost competitive.
 This, in turn, is decreasing the running hours of conventional thermal capacity and creating a substantial need to add flexibility into power systems through energy storage and flexible capacity.
-Gas as a fuel is seen as having a key role in providing flexibility to the system, and in the future gas will be more and more carbon neutral.
-New data and platform-based business models and solutions enable system level integration and asset base optimisation.
+Gas as a fuel is seen as having a key role in providing flexibility to the system.
+In the future, gas will be more and more carbon neutral as power-to-gas technologies utilising renewable energy to produce synthetic fuels penetrate the markets.
+New data, along with platform-based business models and solutions, enable system level integration and asset base optimisation throughout the entire lifecycle.